Last modified 21 June 2015

 1992 - Gusmao is captured in Dili by the Indonesian military on 20 November and charged with subversion.
 At his trial, which begins in February 1993, he is prevented from reading his 27-page defence statement.
 On May 21 he is sentenced to life imprisonment in Jakarta's Cipinang jail for having, according to the presiding judge, "disturbed the life of East Timorese."
 The sentence is later commuted to 20 years.

-While in jail, Gusmao will meet his second wife, the foreign aid worker and English teacher Kirsty Sword.
-Sword, who also works covertly for the East Timorese resistance, will correspond by letter with Gusmao for years before the pair ever meet.
+While in jail, Gusmao meets his second wife, the Australian foreign aid worker and teacher Kirsty Sword.
+Sword, who also works covertly for the East Timorese resistance, passes messages from Gusmao to his colleagues outside.
+The couple marry in 2000.
+They will have three sons.

 1993 - In March the US begins to support critics of Indonesia's rule in East Timor.
 The UN Human Rights Commission adopts a resolution expressing "deep concern" at human rights violations by Indonesia in East Timor.
 In May the administration of US President Bill Clinton places Indonesia on a human rights "watch" list.
 When Suharto meets Clinton in Tokyo in July concerns are raised about the East Timor human rights issue.